The Astrophysical Scales Set by the Cosmological Constant, Black-Hole Thermodynamics and Non-Linear Massive Gravity

-In fact, $r_2$ becomes an exact solution only if the term $\frac{3r_sL^2}{2r^4}$ (GR contribution) from eq. (\ref{eq:Derivative of potential}) is neglected.
-By the same argument, the term $-\frac{r_sL^2}{2r^3}$ in eq. (\ref{eq:EfPot}), which corresponds to the mix of scales $r_s$ and $L$, is negligible under the mentioned regime.
-Then for large distances ($r$), if $\Lambda=0$ (or even if $\Lambda\neq0$), under the assumption $L>>r_s$, the effective potential ($\Lambda=0$) can be approximated as:
+evaluated at $r=r_2$.
+In fact, $r_2$ becomes an exact solution only if the term $\frac{3r_sL^2}{2r^4}$ (GR contribution) from Equation~(\ref{eq:Derivative of potential}) is neglected.
+Then for large scales, under the assumption $L>>r_s$, as far as the cosmological constant effects are neglected, the effective potential ($\Lambda=0$) is defined by

-If we take the derivative of this expression with respect to $r$ and send it to zero, then we get: